SSShooter/ebook-to-mindmap/README.en.md

 ### 💾 Efficient Caching Mechanism

-- **Smart Caching**: Automatically cache AI processing results to avoid redundant computation
+- **Smart Caching**: Automatically cache AI processing results, allowing continuation from the last position if processing is interrupted
 - **Cache Management**: Support clearing cache by mode to save storage space
 - **Offline Viewing**: Processed content can be viewed offline